cwi-dis/ambulant/third_party_packages/readme.txt

 			$ cd live
 			$ ./genMakefiles linux
 			$ make
+	For MacOSX you need to supply "macosx" or "macosx-before-version-10.4" to genMakefiles in stead of "linux".

 	Live does not have an install procedure.
 If you have installed live in .../ambulant/third_party_packages/live configure will detect